 Parenting has never been an easy task.
-Since the beginning of time, every generation has had a series of environmental factors and obstacles to overcome.
+Since the beginning of time, every generation has had a series of environmental and social obstacles to overcome.
 And yet, we’d all agree there is nothing more important than our children’s well being and safety.
 From cave parents who kept their little cave babies safe from wildlife lurking in the shadows until the present day, we’re biologically and genetically engineered to protect the hapless little creatures we call children.
 It’s just what we do – and we’ll do it at any cost.

 Over time, parenting, or at least keeping our kids safe, has gotten easier in many ways.

 I mean, we’re not living in caves for one thing – which is a pretty good start.
 Likewise, advancements in medicine and infrastructure (in developed nations, at least) have significantly improved the ways and means with which we can protect our kids.

 We’ve made astronomical leaps in maternal and infant survival during pregnancy, labor, and delivery.
 Vaccinations have helped eradicate devastating diseases like smallpox, influenza, and polio.
 We have infrastructure that insulates us from the elements and any number of external dangers.
 Peacekeeping measures keep us relatively safe from threats of physical violence.

 Of course, bad things still happen and natural disasters can only be controlled so much, but, again, as parents fortunate enough to be raising children in a developed nation, we are given access to relatively high levels of relief from famine, the environment, and other such outside influences.